N0nameleft/CITS2006_Project/readme.md

 The rapido_bank fileystem is located at /opt/rapido_bank/

-All the users (CEO: charles, manager: mathilde, bankers: [maria, santiago, diego], auditor: maxwell) passwords are currently "securepassword".
+All the users' (CEO: charles, manager: mathilde, bankers: [maria, santiago, diego], auditor: maxwell) passwords are currently "securepassword".

 ### Current Group Permissions
 - The CEO currently has full rwx permissions to all files/directories